KQM-git/TCL/docs/general-mechanics/overworld.md

 * Waverider can be hit by lightning (possibly only in shallow water)
 * Waverider takes Electro-charged damage if player is in the boat.
-* Waverider takes damage from the environment, such as electro crystals and cryo mistflowers.
+* Waverider takes damage from the environment, such as Electro crystals and Cryo mistflowers.
 The player needs to be in the boat.
 * Waverider is not affected by Balethunder or "spicy water".

 ### Waverider vs Player